meteor/meteor/content/routing.md

 Of course, we might start finding that we need to share this functionality between the multiple pages of our app that have access control required.
 However, we can share functionality between templates---by wrapping them in a wrapper "layout" template which includes the behaviour we want.

-You can create wrapper templates by using the "template as block helper" ability of Blaze (see the {% link_to 'blaze' Blaze Article %}).
+You can create wrapper templates by using the "template as block helper" ability of Blaze (see the [Blaze Article](blaze.html)).
 So we can write an authorization template:

 ```html
 <template name="forceLoggedIn">